 Vito died from complications of AIDS on November 7, 1990.
 He was 44.
 A month before his death, I met with Vito to choose photographs to go along with his chapter in the original 1992 edition of Making Gay History.
 One of the photos he chose, which you’ll find below, shows Vito with Bette Midler at the June 24, 1973 Gay Pride rally in Washington Square Park in New York City’s Greenwich Village, which followed the fourth annual Gay Pride parade.
 Vito was the emcee.

 Here’s the story behind the photo as Vito told it to me: “The rally used to be a battleground for ideas and politics.
 I knew that the tensions would be running high that day because a group of radical lesbians were opposed to a couple of comic drags scheduled to be a part of the entertainment program.
 Drag was high on their hit list.
 So I began working on Bette Midler weeks in advance to come and sing to sort of calm things down.
 Well, the lesbians heckled the drag queens throughout their numbers, and when it was over, Jean O’Leary [the founder of Lesbian Feminist Liberation] got up and made a very angry speech in which she said that men who impersonate women for profit insult women.
 All hell broke loose in the audience between the men and the women, and Bette got up on stage and sang ‘Friends.’
 She had brought Barry Manilow with her.
 Bette worked like a charm.
 It wasn’t that the issues were forgotten, but she provided a tremendously healing presence.
 It was a great thing for Bette, too.
 She said later that it was one of the great things she did, that she felt like she was Marilyn Monroe singing in Korea.”

-To learn more about Vito and his work, and for other information related to Episode 10, please have a look at the resources that follow below.
+To learn more about Vito and his work, and for other information related to the episode, have a look at the resources below.

 Michael D. Klemm from CinemaQueer.com provides an overview of Vito Russo’s life in this article.